Create your reality

 Selective Passthrough Material

-If you are not sure how to create a selective passthrough material, feel free to check out the ‘Creating Selective Passthrough Material’ section of this blog.
+If you are not sure how to create a selective passthrough material, feel free to check out the ‘Creating Selective Passthrough Material’ section of our Surface and Projected blog post.
 However, for this case, we want to add a circular texture and also we want the passthrough material to be rendered before all other materials.
 To do that:

 • Create a Selective Passthrough Material and name it LightVolumeMaterial.